marios-r/TalentLMS-Additional-JavaScript/README.md

 ### Additional Filters
 ___
 Adds some additional options in the filter dropdown under datatables.
-In essence when selecting one of the additional filters, the current datatable is being destroyes and a new client-side datatable is being created with the filtered data.
+In essence when selecting one of the additional filters, the current datatable is being destroyed and a new client-side datatable is being created with the filtered data.
 * searchByUserType.js: Filter users by User-Type in the main users list.

 ___